Willyb15/Data-Science-Python/week4/day7-intro_to_classes/classes_lecture.md

 Out[5]: ('Data Science', 'Platte', 15)
 ```

-Here we see the use of multiple parameters in the definition of the `__init__()` method, along with the use of default values for one of those parameters.
-When we look at the instantiation of the two `OurClass()` objects with multiple arguments passed to the constructors, we see the realization of these multiple parameters and default values.
+Here, we see the use of multiple parameters in the definition of the `__init__()` method, along with the use of default values for one of those parameters.
+When we look at the instantiation of the two `OurClass()` objects, we see the realization of these multiple parameters and default values.

 As a brief aside before diving into defining other methods inside our functions, the `__init__()` method is a special type of method that we refer to as a **magic method**.
 We'll go into these in depth in the next class, but for now it's important to note that all **magic methods** begin and end with double underscores (like `__init__()`).